How to check your Windows 11 edition (Home or Pro)

 Windows 11 Pro or Home check

-• To check the edition of Windows 11 installed on your computer, open Settings > System > About, and confirm whether the specifications section reads “Windows 11 Pro” or “Windows 11 Home.”
+• To check your Windows 11 edition, open Settings > System > About, and confirm whether the specifications section reads “Windows 11 Pro” or “Windows 11 Home.”

-• It’s also possible to use the System Information or Run app to confirm the edition or through commands using PowerShell or Command Prompt.
+• It’s also possible to confirm the edition using the System Information or Run app or by running commands using PowerShell or Command Prompt.

-UPDATED 10/21/2023: You can check whether a computer has Windows 11 Home or Pro simply to understand the edition is installed on your computer.
-Or, if you’re looking for a specific feature, knowing whether you have Pro or Home will help you decide whether to upgrade or what limitations you may face with your current setup.
+You can check whether a computer has Windows 11 Home or Pro simply to understand the edition installed on your computer.
+If you’re looking for a specific feature, knowing whether you have Pro or Home will help you decide whether to upgrade or what limitations you may have with your current setup.

-Regardless of the reason, Windows 11 includes several ways to know which edition is installed on the computer using various tools, including the Settings app, System Information, Run, Command Prompt, and PowerShell.
+Windows 11 includes several ways to know which edition is installed on the device using various tools, including the Settings app, System Information, Run, Command Prompt, and PowerShell.

-You should know that there’s a difference between “edition” and “version.”
-The version represents the release of Windows (such as Windows 11, Windows 10, 8.1, 7, etc.).
-On the other hand, the edition is a variant of the operating system that doesn’t change.
-For example, Windows 11 Home, Pro, Pro for Workstation, Education, and Enterprise.
+It’s important to note that there’s a difference between “edition” and “version.”
+The version represents the release (such as Windows 11, Windows 10, 8.1, 7, etc.).
+On the other hand, the edition is a variant of the operating system that doesn’t change, such as Windows 11 Home, Pro, Pro for Workstation, Education, and Enterprise.

-In this tutorial, I will teach you four quick methods to check whether a device is running Windows 11 Pro or Home.
+In this guide, I will teach you four quick methods to check whether a device is running Windows 11 Pro or Home.
+If you want to check the version of the operating system, you can use these instructions instead.

 Confirm Windows 11 edition in 5 ways

-To check whether your computer is running Windows 11 Home or Pro, you can use the Settings app, System Information, Command Prompt, and PowerShell, and here’s how.
+To check whether your computer is running Windows 11 Home or Pro, you can use the Settings app, System Information, Command Prompt, and PowerShell.
+Here’s how.

 To find out the edition of Windows 11 installed on your computer, use these steps: